southside-chillers/southside.chillers.online/southside/content/chapters/so-long-for-now.md

 “You think they won’t search us?” says Harlan.
 “You’ll just lie, and they’ll be like ‘oh, okay, bummer, thanks for checking’...?”

-“The other reason we maybe shouldn’t get on their ship is Magic,” says Hanamir.
+“The other reason we maybe shouldn’t get on their ship is [Magick](/characters/magick/),” says Hanamir.
 “We did promise to keep her away from Aberith.”

 “We could ask them to make a stop somewhere else before returning to the city,” says Hermione.
 Her eyes brighten.
 “And then we can be rid of her forever!”